Wix Review: Is it a Good Choice for Your Business Website?

 Wix is one of the best platforms for SEO.
 It allows you to customize URLs and it automatically adds meta tags to your pages.

-Those with more advanced SEO knowledge will appreciate Wix’s URL redirect function, and the integrations it offers, such as Semrush.
+Those with more advanced SEO knowledge will appreciate Wix’s URL redirect function and the integrations it offers, such as Semrush.

-3. Marketing
+2. Marketing

-From the Wix backend, users can design email campaigns and social media ads, using the same drag and drop editor used for web page editing.
+From the Wix backend, users can design email campaigns and social media ads, using the same drag-and-drop editor used for web page editing.
 Posts can also be scheduled and their impact tracked from the same place in the Wix backend.

 In addition to its built-in marketing features, Wix has integrations with reporting tools such as Google Analytics and CAPI, so that you can track the behavior of visitors to your website.

-Screenshot of Wix's email campaign editor
+Screenshot of Wix email campaign creator

 See how well your business can run with a new website from Wix

-5. App market
+3. App market

 Besides Shopify, Wix has by far the most extensive app market of any website builder we tested.
 There are hundreds of third-party apps you can use to enhance your website, plus a selection of Wix’s own.